devarshishimpi/DVS-Calculator-Windows-App/README.md

 - Open Source and Actively Maintained
 - About Section with Version Details

-Note : Read LICENSE before use of any of DVS Tech Open Source Projects
+Note : Read LICENSE before using any of DVS Tech Open Source Projects.

-Download Links Alternatives : Visit DVS Tech App Store and Get the Latest Stable Build
+Download Links Alternatives : Visit DVS Tech App Store and Get the Latest Stable Build.

 ## Feedback